Oman – November 25 – December 4 2015

 There’s no public transport.
 After aggressive bargaining, we hired a driver with a 4WD for 90 OR (US$236) for the day.
 That seems excessive but is the lowest they were able to go.
 Shane and I joined up with Claudia, a young Italian/German woman to split the cost.

 Jabreen (Jabrine) Castle.
 The ruler moved his capital here from Nizwa in 1676-80.
 It was an important center of learning for astrology, medicine, and Islamic law.
-Restored in 1980, this is a magnificent building with a maze of rooms to explore – wonderful painted ceilings with original floral motifs, rugs, pillows, pots, vases, books, burial chamber and lookouts from the high towers.
+Restored in 1980, this is a magnificent building with a maze of rooms to explore – wonderful painted ceilings with original floral motifs, rugs, pillows, pots, vases, books, burial chambers and lookouts from the high towers.
 The falaj was not used for water but as an early air-con system.

 Al-Hoota Cave.
 This cave, which is embellished with stalactites and stalagmites, has developed into a popular attraction.
 The geological museum explores some of the features that have made Oman internationally renowned among geologists.
 A train takes you into the cave and a 40-minute walking tour passes by an underground lake with blind cave-fish.